 The BNR Department also offers a B.A. major in environmental studies which allows students to broadly explore their interest in the environment.
-Environmental Studies students may choose a special concentration in Geology if desired.
 The Environmental Studies major is particularly appropriate for those with career interests in environmental education, environmental law, public policy, natural resource management, or interests in selected fields of graduate study.